 Once upon a time, back in the early days of the web in 1996-1997, there was a website featuring a series of puzzles called the Riven Journals.
-They originally existed at http://journals.riven.com/.
-Basically, they were a teaser and promotional material for an upcoming game to be released by Cyan, Inc, creators of the MYST series of video games.
-Riven: The Sequel to Myst was due to be released later that year and the fans were itching for information on a sequel to Myst, so Cyan’s then-publisher, Red Orb Entertainment, the non-edutainment gaming division of Brøderbund, contracted Organic Online to create both the Riven Journals and the www.riven.com website… Phew, that’s a lot of names!
+They originally resided at http://journals.riven.com/.
+Basically, they served as a teaser and promotional material for the upcoming game Riven: The Sequel to Myst by Cyan, Inc, creators of the MYST series of video games.
+Fans were itching for information on a sequel to Myst, so Cyan’s then-publisher, Red Orb Entertainment, the non-edutainment gaming division of Brøderbund, contracted Organic Online to create both the Riven Journals and the www.riven.com website… Phew, that’s a lot of names!

-Okay, now I know some backstory, what were they really?
+Okay, now that I know some backstory, what were they exactly?

-The Riven Journals were designed to provide an insight into Cyan’s next masterpiece without giving away any hints about the story, ending, or even much about the world it was set in.
-None of the content featured in the Riven Journals will help you complete Riven, however it did enhance the gameplay by providing a little more backstory and extra details about the game.
-Officially speaking, nothing in the Riven Journals is considered canon.
-Some of its contents have been ret-conned by later games or from emails & forum posts by the official D’ni Historian, RAWA, while some has just never been mentioned again.
+The Riven Journals were designed to provide an insight into Cyan’s next masterpiece without giving away any hints about the story or ending.
+None of the content in the Riven Journals will assist you in completing Riven, however they do enhance the gameplay by providing additional backstory and extra details about the game.
+However, officially speaking nothing in the Riven Journals is considered canon.
+Some of its contents have been flat-out ret-conned by later games or from emails & forum posts by the official D’ni Historian, RAWA, while some has simply never been mentioned again.
 But hey, it’s still some interesting stories, and of course some fun puzzles too!

-Of course there’s puzzles, this is a website about a Myst game, isn’t it?
-The Riven Journals are split into 5 books that were originally released one at a time.
+Of course there’s puzzles, this is a website for a Myst game, isn’t it? 😉 The Riven Journals are split into 5 books that were originally released one at a time.
 This makes their ordering, 5-3-1-2-4, a little wonky today now that they’re all available.
-Each book contains some information or a short story and then a puzle to solve.
-Upon completing the puzzles, you’re rewarded with some more information on Riven, an exclusive never-before-seen screenshot of the game, and – if you were quick enough to be one of the first people to solve that book – your name was added to that book in the Honorary Guildmembers page.
-The site also hosted a mailing list that announced when the new books were available, as well as updates on Riven’s development and eventual release.
-And before anyone asks, I’m not going to resurrect the email list because that would be just silly.
+Each book contains some information or a short story plus a puzzle.
+Upon completing a puzzle you’re rewarded with what was back then an exclusive never-before-seen-at-the-time screenshot of Riven and, if you were among the first to solve a book, your name was added to that book’s Honorary Guildmembers page.
+The site also hosted a mailing list that announced when the new books were available.
+And before anyone asks, no I’m not going to resurrect the email list, because that would be just silly.

-A while after Riven had been released, the Riven Journals were taken down as they were thought to be obsolete now that the actual game was already out.
+Some time after Riven’s release, the Riven Journals were taken down as they were considered to be obsolete now that the actual game was out.
 Copies of the Riven Journals weren’t kept by Cyan, Brøderbund, Red Orb Entertainment, or Organic.
-I know, because I asked as many people as I could find.
-All that was left were a few websites that gave the puzzle solutions or story snippets, a few gaming website reviews, and the scant selection of content saved by the Internet Archives, which unfortunately contained more holes than actual content.
+I know because I reached out to as many people from there as I could find.
+Sadly the Internet Archives captured almost none of the Journals too.

-But if it’s long gone, how is it here?
+But if they’re long gone, how are they here?

 How much like the original Riven Journals are they?